Last Updated on by

 - How the LLC is managed

 - The date the LLC is formed

-Most Secretary of States provide a template you can use.
+Most Secretaries of State provide a template you can use.
 You can choose to employ the services of a lawyer to write your Articles of Organization, but it’s not necessary.

 - How your business will operate